jonbenton1123/IS147_GroupD/README.md

 Task 3: Docker and Java

 For this task, we containerized a Java class and JDK using Docker.
+In general, Docker is a powerful tool that is often quicker than virtualizing entire operating systems because containerization only runs exactly what you need for your use case.
+It can be scaled up/down seamlessly and is used in modern businesses all over the world.